Shewiiii/Ugoku-v2/README.md

 - Example sentences not always well chosen when reviewing jpdb cards (Gemini, rare but still).
 - The song in vc may stop randomly.
 - Audio is slowing down at the beginning of a song.
+- Audio is lagging when changing the audio effect.

 <h2>Requirements</h2>